vasco-santos/iptb-dht-test/README.md

 # iptb-dht-test

-`ìptb-dht-test` aims to create stress tests for the DHT being used in `js-ipfs`.
+`ìptb-dht-test` aims to create stress tests for the DHT being used in `ipfs`.

 **ATTENTION:** This is currently a WIP work.
-It needs [ipfs/js-ipfs#856](https://github.com/ipfs/js-ipfs/pull/856) to be used, since the `js-ipfs` DHT cli is not released yet.
+If you intend to test the `js-ipfs`, you need to use [ipfs/js-ipfs#856](https://github.com/ipfs/js-ipfs/pull/856), since the `js-ipfs` DHT cli is not released yet.

 ## Table of Contents